MeghanaCode/MUSEC/README.md

 3. Once mutect files are downloaded, prepare mutation list and fasta files through running the step 1-3 preprocessing Rscipts.

+4. Once the RNA bamfiles have completed downloading convert them to [fastq](./Preprocessing/Download).

-4. Once RNA bam files are download convert them to fastq.
+5. Once RNA bam files are download convert them to fastq.

-5. Prepare parameter file which where the file paths are for input
+6. Prepare parameter file which where the file paths are for input

-6. Run MAX
+7. Run MAX